The Cost of Outsourcing Your Payroll

 To outsource or not to outsource — this might be the dilemma currently staring you in the face.
 On the one hand, you’ve got so much to do in-house that adding payroll to the mix might seem inefficient — you have to hire a dedicated person or train someone up, so wouldn’t you be best just outsourcing it to professionals?

-This blog explores the costs of outsourcing payroll services, including those pesky hidden ones.
+This blog explores the costs of outsourcing payroll, including those pesky hidden ones.
 Hopefully, it helps you understand if outsourcing is for you or if there’s a better solution out there!
 (Hint: there is.)

 What is outsourced payroll?

-Also known as ‘fully-managed’ or ‘part-managed’ payroll, payroll outsourcing is when you hire a third party to oversee your payroll, so you don’t have to manage it in-house.
-This third party will likely be a payroll provider fit to burst with qualified payroll experts.
+Also known as ‘fully-managed’ or ‘part-managed’ payroll outsourcing is when you hire a third party to oversee your payroll so you don’t have to manage it in-house.
+This third party will likely be an accountant or payroll bureau fit to burst with qualified payroll experts.

 Should you outsource your payroll?

 Businesses might think outsourcing removes all the problems associated with running payroll in-house, and it can.
-However, in reality, it also brings its own set of problems, and you still have to collate all the payroll data.
+However, in reality, it also brings its own set of problems, and you still have to collate all the payroll data to send to these services.

-By outsourcing your payroll, you’re introducing a middleman into the process, making it unnecessarily long-winded, providing more chances for miscommunication, and limiting your access to your payroll data.
+By outsourcing your payroll, you’re introducing an intermediary into the process, making it unnecessarily long-winded, providing more chances for miscommunication, and limiting your access to your payroll data.

-And payroll data is important.
-It helps drive business strategy with accurate forecasting and budgeting and by understanding resource allocation.
+And keeping track of payroll data is important.
+It helps drive business strategy with accurate forecasting and budgeting, and understanding of resource allocation.

 The costs associated with outsourcing your payroll

-Some payroll services costs are obvious, like actually paying for the company to run payroll, but others aren’t as obvious such as integrations and setup fees.
+Some payroll services costs are apparent, like actually paying for the company to run payroll.
+Others aren’t as obvious such as integrations and setup fees.
 Learn more about the costs below.

 The service itself

-The payroll processing service they deliver is labour-intensive.
-That means you’re paying the payroll provider for the hours it takes them to complete your payroll.
-On average, it takes UK businesses 2.5 hours to run payroll each month.
+The payroll processing service outsourcers deliver is labour-intensive.
+That means you’re paying for the hours they take to complete your payroll.
+On average, it takes UK businesses 2.5 hours to run payroll each month

-So if you’re submitting your data in spreadsheet format, it will take the payroll provider much longer to manage because they’re manually entering your data.
+So if you’re submitting your data in spreadsheet format, it will take your accountant or payroll bureau much longer to manage because they’re manually entering your data.
 And a longer process means you’ll pay more.

 Compliance

-If your payroll provider makes a mistake, it’s your business that’ll be forking out for the fine or penalty.
-Mistakes are made — we’re all human, which means there’s a chance your provider makes a mistake when calculating your FPS or perhaps they miss a deadline.
+If your payroll outsourcer makes a mistake, it’s your business that’ll be forking out for the fine or penalty.
+Mistakes are made — we’re all human, which means there’s a chance they might make a mistake while calculating your FPS or (even worse) by missing a deadline.

-The only way you can reduce your chances of a fine or penalty is by choosing a provider with glowing reviews and a track record or by managing it yourself with automated payroll software.
+The only way you can reduce your chances of a fine or penalty is by choosing a bureau with glowing reviews and a top track record or by managing it yourself with automated payroll software.

-There’s a setup fee providers charge to get you up and running; this fee is usually charged based on employee headcount, so factor this cost into your calculations.
-Then if you hire more staff, your provider might charge you again to set up new starters in their system.
+There’s a setup fee certain payroll bureaus or accountants can charge to get you up and running; this fee is usually charged based on employee headcount, so factor this cost into your calculations.
+Then if you hire more staff, they might charge you again to set up new starters in their system.

 All these costs seem relatively insignificant when standing alone, but they soon add up.